ChainSafe/blst-ts/doc/building.md

 There are a few ways to add a dependency using `node-gyp`.
 The easiest way, by far is to add the dependencies directly to the published bundle and add the pertinent files to `sources`.
 This will make sure that everything is built on the targe system (at install time) and with a single build tool to promote compatibility.

-The second, and slightly less desirable way is to build the dependency separately and then link it to the project.
-This is a bit more complicated and requires a bit more knowledge of the build tool.
-It is also more likely to break as dependencies may be built incompatibly.
+The second, and much less desirable way, is to build the dependency separately and then link it to the project.
+This is a bit more complicated and requires a bit more knowledge of the full build toolchain.
+It is much more likely to break, as dependencies may be built incompatibly.
 Using this approach has two flavors.

+### Linking a Static Library

+It is possible to write a script that is used as an entrance to run `node-gyp`.
+One would build the dependency and then run `node-gyp` to build the bindings.
+To make sure the entry script runs, execute it as the "install" in `package.json`.

+### Separate Build Actions

-The more complex is adding build
+The more complex is adding build actions to a build target.

 ```json
 "actions": [